deckhouse/deckhouse/modules/300-prometheus/docs/USAGE.md

 ## Writing Prometheus data to the longterm storage

 Prometheus supports remote_write'ing data from the local Prometheus to a separate longterm storage (e.g., [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics)).
-In Deckhouse, this mechanism is implemented using the `PrometheusRemoteWrite` Custom Resource.
+In Deckhouse, this mechanism is implemented using the `PrometheusRemoteWrite` custom resource.

 ### Example of the basic PrometheusRemoteWrite